-The Purpose of the Conservation Easement for the Property is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:
+The Purpose of the Conservation Easement for the Doyle Springs Planning Unit is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:

-- (a) Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
-Forest resources consist of Sierran Mixed Conifer forest type, including ponderosa pine, sugar pine, white fir, Douglas fir, and incense cedar. - (c) The scenic viewshed of the Property in keeping with the surrounding environment.
-This includes views of Lyons Reservoir and the surrounding Stanislaus River watershed. - (d) Outdoor recreation, such as fishing, hiking and picnicking. - (e) Identified historical and cultural values, to the extent they are protected by state and federal law.
+- (a) Habitat for plants and animals that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Scenic character of the Property, including viewsheds from adjoining public lands and the Doyle (Wishon) Trail. - (c) Outdoor recreation such as hiking and fishing.
+A portion of the Wishon Trail is located on the Property. - (d) Plant, tree, and wildlife habitat that supports the health of the Tule River watershed and well-managed forests, and well-vegetated stream banks, and protects against forest fires. - (e) Historical and cultural resources, to the extent they are protected by state and federal law, including artifacts and plantings related to Native American uses, the Doyle homestead, the Wishon cabin and grave site.